-The employee must complete the Donation to Crisis Annual Leave Pool form and submit to Human Resources and Student Employment.
+The employee must complete the Donation to Crisis Annual Leave Pool form and submit to Human Resources.
 Payroll will adjust all leave records accordingly before the next scheduled pay cycle.

-An eligible employee may request annual leave from the Crisis Leave Pool by submitting a letter with appropriate documentation from a Licensed Medical Service Provider, as defined by the Family or Medical Leave Act, to the Director of Human Resources and Student Employment.
-The Director of Human Resources and Student Employment will review to ensure that the employee is eligible for Crisis Leave.
+An eligible employee may request annual leave from the Crisis Leave Pool by submitting a letter with appropriate documentation from a Licensed Medical Service Provider, as defined by the Family or Medical Leave Act, to the Director of Human Resources.
+The Director of Human Resources will review to ensure that the employee is eligible for Crisis Leave.
 All requests for Crisis Leave are treated as confidential and will be submitted to the Crisis Leave Committee marked as confidential.

-Each request shall be date stamped with the time and day upon receipt by the Director of Human Resources and Student Employment, and handled on a first-come, first-serve basis.
+Each request shall be date stamped with the time and day upon receipt by the Director of Human Resources, and handled on a first-come, first-serve basis.
 The request should be submitted at least ten (10) days before the crisis leave is needed, when possible.

-The Director of Human Resources and Student Employment will immediately call for a meeting with the Crisis Leave Committee to review the request and determine availability of leave at the time of need.
+The Director of Human Resources will immediately call for a meeting with the Crisis Leave Committee to review the request and determine availability of leave at the time of need.

 The Crisis Leave Committee will review the request and either approve all or part of the leave request, or deny the request.
-The Director of Human Resources and Student Employment will issue an approval or denial in writing to the employee.
+The Director of Human Resources will issue an approval or denial in writing to the employee.